List of Super Heavy boosters: B9–B13

 B12 began assembly in June 2023.
 On December 28, 2023, B12 was moved to Massey's for cryogenic testing, where it conducted two cryogenic tests on January 10 and January 12.
 B12 was moved production site in mid-January for engine installation.
 B12 was moved to OLP-1 on July 9 for static fire testing, where it conducted a pressurization test on July 11, followed by a 33-engine spin prime on July 12 and a 33-engine static fire on July 15.
 B12 was rolled back to the production site on July 16, 2024.
 SpaceX claimed that B12 and S30 were ready to fly on August 8.
 On September 20, B12 was rolled to the launch site, with S30 being lifted onto B12 the next day.
 A partial wet dress rehearsal was conducted on September 23.
 A second partial wet dress rehearsal occurred on October 7, followed by S30 being destacked for FTS installation.
 FTS was installed on both vehicles on October 9, and S30 was stacked onto B12 for Flight 5 on October 11.
 B12 and S30 launched on October 13, with B12 successfully conducting the ascent, boostback, and landing burns with no engine failures, before being caught by the tower's chopsticks, and lowered onto OLP-1.
 Musk claimed that B12 suffered damage that could be "easily addressed", including warping of the outer engine nozzles.
 B12's FTS was removed on October 14, followed by being returned to Mega Bay 1 for post-flight inspections.
 On October 22, B12's vented interstage was recovered, followed by B12 retirement to the rocket garden on October 28.

 B13 and subsequent vehicles have upgraded liquid oxygen vents, a new raceway design, and reinforced chines.
 B13's assembly was completed on February 3, 2024.
 It was rolled to Massey's test site for cryogenic testing on April 25.
 B13 completed its first cryo-test on April 26, and a second cryogenic test on April 29.
-On October 22, B13 was rolled to OLP-A, where a partial cryogenic test was performed two days later.
+On October 22, B13 was rolled to OLP-1, where a partial cryogenic test was performed two days later.
 Following this, B13 conducted a static fire, and was subsequently rolled to Mega Bay 1.
 It returned to the launch site for IFT-6 on November 14, where Ship 31 (S31) was lifted onto the booster.
 FTS was installed on November 15, followed by a partial wet dress rehearsal on November 17.
 On November 19, B13 launched with S31, completing the ascent, boostback, and landing burns.
 However, the "catch" attempt was called off due to an issue with the launch tower, and the booster was diverted to splashdown in the Gulf of Mexico.
 B13's aft section was recovered in late July, 2025.